ogsadmin/ctrlx-automation-sdk/README.md

 > [!WARNING]
 > The SDK seems to not easily work on `Ubuntu 24`, so only use it on `Ubuntu 22.04`.
 Even though the [official documentation here](https://boschrexroth.github.io/ctrlx-automation-sdk/latest/setup_windows_virtualbox_ubuntu.html) explicitely references `Ubuntu 22.04`, the instructions listed there only partially work.
 See the comments below for hints on how to fix.
+>
+> A good source of information is the [ctrlx-automation-sdk/blob/main/scripts/environment/cloud-config](https://github.com/ogsadmin/ctrlx-automation-sdk/blob/main/scripts/environment/cloud-config) file in the repo, check additionally (e.g. for the list of packages to install).

 ## Installation of the App Build Environment